enleak/Entropy-Calculator/README.md

 # Entropy-Calculator
-A simple Python tool to calculate the entropy of a file.
+A lightweight Python utility for calculating Shannon entropy of binary files, useful for identifying packed, encrypted, or compressed regions during malware analysis.